MartonHorvath98/BeltingLab/README.md

 >[!IMPORTANT]
 >***It is crucial to download the same reference in .fasta and .gff format from the same origin, to avoid conflicts in later steps of the analysis pipeline.
 Here, the GRCh38 release version v.108 (2022 Oct) of H. sapiens (human) from Ensembl is used as reference.***

 There are many bioinformatics tools available to perform the alignment of short reads.
-Here, the ones used are **Hisat2 (v.2.2.1)** (*“hierarchical indexing for spliced alignment of transcripts 2”*) and **STAR (v.2.7.10b)** (*Spliced Transcripts Alignment to a Reference*).
+Here, the ones used are **Hisat2 (v.2.2.1)** (*“hierarchical indexing for spliced alignment of transcripts 2”*) and **STAR (v.2.7.11a)** (*Spliced Transcripts Alignment to a Reference*).
 Both Hisat2 and STAR provide sensitive and highliy efficient alignment for non-contiguous transcripts (splice-sensitive), which makes them ideal for aligning RNA-samples.
 In the later part of the analysis, results from the Hisat2 alignment will be used for differential expression analysis and STAR will be particularly useful for the detection of splice junctions and different isoforms.

->[!NOTE]
->*Besides Hisat2, reads will also be aligned with a dry run using the quasi-mapper, Salmon.
-The technique employed by Salmon can determine library preparation method.*

-Indexes for the Hisat2, STAR and Salmon aligners are created using the `makeGrch38.sh` script.
+Indexes for the Hisat2 and STAR aligners are created using the `makeGrch38.sh` script.
 The hisat2-build command will create eight files with the extensions *.1.ht2, .2.ht2, .3.ht2, .4.ht2, .5.ht2, .6.ht2, .7.ht2* and *.8.ht2*.
 These files together are the index for hisat2.
 Because the plans include heavy focus on alternative splicing and gene fusion events, the genome index is created with transcript annotations using the `--ss` and `--exon` flags.
 These take into account the prepared exons and splice sites, in HISAT2's own format (three or four tab-separated columns).
 The STAR index of the reference genome compirses of the binary genome sequence, suffix arrays, junction coordinates, and transcript/gene information.
 The suffix array method used for the construction enables rapid and memory-efficient searches, **BUT!** the file system needs to have at least 100 Gb of disk space available for the human genome (*final size ~ 30Gb*).
 The genome indeces for Hisat2 and STAR are generated with the following steps:
 ```bash
 # ------- Download reference from ENSEMBL -------
 # The Ensembl release version and base URLs for downloads